salim-cd/blood-bank-manegement-system-/README.md

-# blood-bank-manegement-system-Blood Bank Management System: A web application developed using HTML, CSS, and Python.
-This system streamlines blood donation and management processes, enabling users to register donors, manage inventory, and track blood requests.
-Features include user authentication, donor records, and a responsive interface for easy navigation.
-Ideal for hospitals and NGOs.
+# blood-bank-manegement-system-Blood Bank Management System:
 Blood Bank Management System

 This Blood Bank Management System is a web application designed to streamline the processes involved in blood donation, storage, and distribution.
 Developed using HTML, CSS, and Python, this system provides a user-friendly interface for both donors and administrators.